Wayne UNC Health Care: Using Endoscopy to Detect Cancer Earlier

 Following the procedure, you will be taken to the recovery area where you will be monitored until you are awake and able to drink fluids.
 Your physician will discuss the procedure with your responsible person.
 You will be given written instructions and educational material at the time of your discharge.

-To learn more about our endoscopy procedure at Wayne Memorial Hospital, contact us online or give us a call at 919.731.6292.
+To learn more about our endoscopy procedure at Wayne UNC Health Care, contact us online or give us a call at 919.731.6292.

-Wayne Memorial Hospital offers comprehensive medical care and a variety of services, including endoscopy, in Goldsboro, NC, as well as to patients from Clinton, Greenville, Kinston, LaGrange, Mount Olive, Princeton, Rocky Mount, Smithfield, Wilson and throughout Wayne County.
+Wayne UNC Health Care offers comprehensive medical care and a variety of services, including endoscopy, in Goldsboro, NC, as well as to patients from Clinton, Greenville, Kinston, LaGrange, Mount Olive, Princeton, Rocky Mount, Smithfield, Wilson and throughout Wayne County.